AdobeDocs/ff-services-docs/src/pages/guides/sdks/index.md

 ![Hierarchical diagram](../images/ff-services-sdk.png)

 To begin, get your `clientId`, `clientSecret` from the [Developer Console](https://developer.adobe.com/console/home), follow the instructions provided in [getting started](../get-started.md) page for assistance.
-Once you have the `clientId`, `clientSecret`, use the Common API `util` to set up your credentials and generate server-to-server Oauth token from your application.
+Once you have the `clientId`, `clientSecret`, you can use authentication APIs in the common package to generate server-to-server Access token for your application.

 ### Installation